Esgrouviado/torphantom/torphantom/README.md

 ## Overview
 TorPhantom is a utility that routes all network traffic through the TOR network and spoofs your MAC address for enhanced privacy.
 It is a Python 3 fork of [TorGhost](https://github.com/susmithHCK/torghost).

-**Status:** BETA – Use at your own risk.
+**Use at your own risk.
 You are responsible for any activities performed while using TorPhantom.

 ## Features
 - Routes all traffic through TOR